pjnalls/pjnalls/README.md

 <br>

-Beyond web development, I consider myself a thinker and a life-long learner of many things in the world — I consider myself for `AllThings.js`.
+Beyond web development, I consider myself a thinker and a life-long learner of many things in the world of computation and society — I consider myself for `AllThings.js`.

 > A great specialist is also a good generalist.